This novel programme is run in partnership with local world-leading veterinary research institutes the AHVLA and the Pirbright Institute.

 This module will provide you with a deep understanding of important pathogens implicated in CNS and skin diseases of animals, such as Listeria, Staphylococcus, Echinococcus, West Nile and others.
 Bee and fish diseases will also be covered.

-Our programme provides you with the unique opportunity to gain hands-on experience in the diagnosis of important veterinary diseases within the world reference laboratories of the AHVLA and PI.
+Our programme provides you with the unique opportunity to gain hands-on experience in the diagnosis of important veterinary diseases within the world reference laboratories of the AHVLA and Pirbright Institute (PI).
 During two week-long placements you will familiarise yourself with a range of diagnostic techniques, including culture, ELISA-based assays, PCR and molecular/forensic microbiology methods for outbreak studies (for example, next-generation sequencing, PFGE and DGGE).
 These study visits will provide you with detailed knowledge of the role of reference laboratories in the context of global animal health.
 There will also be an opportunity to visit Public Health England (PHE) to gain a detailed knowledge of how zoonotic diseases outbreaks are investigated.
-A visit to the Veterinary Medicines Directorate (VMD) will also form part of this module.
+Visits to the Veterinary Medicines Directorate (VMD), a livestock abattoir and an intensive livestock farm will also form part of this module.

 All students will undertake a novel research project and submit a dissertation.
 This project can be carried out in the University research laboratories or at the AHVLA or the PI.
 This will provide you with an excellent training in state-of-the-art veterinary microbiology research techniques and data analysis.